This easy French onion soup recipe will rival any you've had at a restaurant. Topped with crispy, cheesy baguette, it's rich, savory, and comforting.

 And finally, eat!
 When the bread is ready, ladle the soup into bowls.
 Top each one with a toasted slice of bread and thyme sprigs, and enjoy!

 - Slice your onions thinly.
 French onion soup is best when thin slices of onion almost melt into the hot broth, so you don’t want big onion chunks in this recipe.
 Use the sharpest knife you have to slice the onions into thin strips.

 - Get the onions nice and brown.
 French onion soup’s rich flavor comes from its base of caramelized onions, so don’t cut the onion sautéing time short!
 Cook them over low heat for 40 minutes, or until they’re very soft.
 Then, turn up the heat so that they start to brown, and cook them for 20 minutes more.
 You’ll be rewarded for your patience when you taste the robust, umami soup!

 - Toast extra baguette slices.
 This soup is delicious on its own, but topping it with crisp, cheesy baguette makes it really spectacular.
 Whenever we make this recipe, Jack and I always finish our slices of bread before our soup bowls are empty.
 I recommend toasting extra baguette so that you have enough to enjoy with your entire bowl of soup.

 - Make it ahead.
 This soup’s flavor deepens as it sits in the fridge, so it’s a great recipe to make ahead.
 Cook the soup from start to finish and refrigerate it for up to 2 days.
 When you’re ready to eat, reheat the soup on the stove and toast the baguette slices in the oven.
-If you have any leftover soup, freeze it for up to a few months.
+If you have any leftover soup, freeze it for up to 3 months.

 More Favorite Soup Recipes